Hotmoka/hotmoka/README.md

 and increases block height and number of transactions in the manifest.

 Spend some time looking at the `request.txt` and `response.txt` files.
-In particular, the last transaction inside `b1` should be that triggered by your `Moka faucet` command.
+In particular, the last transaction inside `b1` should be that triggered by your `moka faucet` command.
 Open its `request.txt` file.
 It should read like:

 ```